RikVanHaaren/fontys_s3_portfolio/README.md

 ## 2.3 Agile method

 **|NeedsCheck|<br>**
-_Individual project_<br/>
+_Individual project_
-During this semester we worked based on a agile methodology.
-Because there are lot of methodology I was required to do some research which one was suited best for my project.
-You can read more about the research inside [this file](./research/agile.md).
+During this semester we worked based on an Agile method in both, the group- and the individual project.
+Since there are several methods to work with Agile, I did some research to find out which method fits best for the project.
+You can read more about this analysis inside [this file](./research/agile.md).

-For this project I chose 'Kanban' because this methodology is easy to apply with a version control tool called GitHub.
-This allowed me to link commits to a particular issue that had clearly visible values on a kanban schedule.
-Below you can see the the planning of a sprint.
+Kanban is a framework used to develop Agile.
+Within the individual project I choose to work with 'Kanban', because this methodology is easy to apply with a version control tool called GitHub.
+This allowed me to constantly sync issues to a Kanban board, in a way that the issue history still exists and are always up to date and is the same for everbody. < Working this way contributes to the principles of Agile to work with an adaptive planning, with evolutionary development, which enables early delivery and flexible responses to changes.
+In example, you can see one of the used sprints below.

 ![project planning snippet](./utils/projectPlanning_snippet.png)

-We held a weekly group discussion where we shared our current process with Hans van Heumen and the fellow students.
-Some of the given feedback where converted in issue that changed in de project board.
+Besides, on weekly basis there was a group discussion where we discussed the current progress with Hans van Heumen and the fellow students.
+Some of the feedback was converted in an issue which influenced and changed the Kanban board.
+In this way, also the collaborative effort and self-organizing principle are represented, and continual improvement is made possible.

-_Group project_<br/>
+_Group project_
-For our group project we opted for the 'scrum' agile methodology.
-We held a stand up every day where we met to see how the designated task assigned to him was going.
-This allows us to help each other well and discuss any feedback.
-We have a nexus in 'Github' where we could keep track of our genomes and thus see the process that other another is engaged in.
+For our group project we opted for the 'Scrum' Agile method.
+We held a stand-up every day where we met to see how the designated tasks were going.
+This is typical for Scrum methods.
+These daily stand-ups allowed us to help each other and to discuss any feedback.
+Just as the individual project, we had our issue overview linked to the Kanban board in 'Github', in this way we could see the progress of each other and were able to make sure everybody was engaged.
+Looking at Agile, this contributes to self-organizing and cross-functional teams, where continual improvement was guiding.

+What also contributed to the continual improvement was that we frequently visited the customer to make sure we were working on the right needs.
+In order to be flexible in responding to these changes we worked with sprints, including evolutionary development and early delivery.

 ## 2.4 CI/CD